-Records pertaining to active students are maintained digitally in the campus management system, and physically in the Office of the Registrar.
-All active students at LACM shall have both a digital file in the campus management system and a physical file.
+Records pertaining to active students are maintained digitally in the campus management system.
+All active students at LACM shall have a digital file in the campus management system.
 These records contain personal information on the student (identification information, contact information, etc.) and information specific to the student's studies at LACM.
-All information pertaining to a student's studies at LACM is documented and maintained in either the student's digital file or the student's physical file.
-The student's physical Academic file shall remain secured in the Office of the Registrar until such time as the student becomes inactive (graduates, withdraws, transfers to another institution, etc.).
-When an active student becomes inactive, the student's physical student file shall be transferred to a secure storage area.
+All information pertaining to a student's studies at LACM is documented and maintained in either the student's digital file.